JosephTeklu/Project-2/README.md

 ## Usage

+Head over to the deployed Heroku page at (https://goolnk.com/9z4Q7d).
 Give the program a long url in the text box.
 Click on the shorten button and you will be given a shortned link to your long url.

 ## Contributing